JoshuaKGoldberg/create/packages/site/src/content/docs/engine/apis/producers.md

 Any Blocks to `add` and/or `remove`.

-For example, this production adds a Jest Block and removes a Vitest Block:
+For example, this production swaps in a Jest Block instead of a Vitest Block:

 ```ts
 import { Preset, producePreset } from "create";